awsdocs/aws-lambda-developer-guide/doc_source/with-ddb-create-package.md

     print('Successfully processed %s records.' % str(len(event['Records'])))
 ```

 Zip up the sample code to create a deployment package\.
-For instructions, see [AWS Lambda Deployment Package in Python](python-package.md)\.
+For instructions, see [AWS Lambda deployment package in Python](python-package.md)\.

 ## Go<a name="with-ddb-example-deployment-pkg-go"></a>